xuri/excelize-doc/en/style.md

 func (f *File) NewStyle(style interface{}) (int, error)
 ```

-NewStyle provides a function to create the style for cells by given JSON string or structure pointer.
+NewStyle provides a function to create the style for cells by given structure pointer or JSON string.
+This function is concurrency safe.
 Note that the color field uses RGB color code.

 ### Border {#border}